SumithShetty1/cinescope/README.md

 # CineScope - Movie Review Web Application

 ## Project Overview
-CineScope is a modern web application designed for movie enthusiasts to discover, review, and manage their favorite films.
+CineScope is a web application designed for movie enthusiasts to discover, review, and manage their favorite films.
 Built with React for the frontend and Spring Boot for the backend, CineScope provides a seamless platform for users to explore movies, watch trailers, and maintain personalized watchlists.
 The application features secure authentication and delivers a rich, interactive user experience.

 ## Key Features
 - **Movie Discovery**: Browse an extensive collection of movies with detailed information